arttrader/AlgorithmExcercises/README.md

 # AlgorithmClass

-Repository for all the trial, experimental, and assignment submission code for the online Princeton University Algorithm classes.
+Repository for all the experiments, and assignment submission code for the online Princeton University Algorithm classes.

+Some of them are simplely used as note taking.